mbunix/Data-visualization-santander-case/README.md

-# Data-visualization- Hospital Patint Management Data Visualization Pipeline
+# Data-visualization- Hospital Patient Management Data Visualization Pipeline

 A patient data visualization and machine learning approach to data driven decision making in healthcare in kenya